boggiedan/lets-talk/README.md

 - The user can send images links which will be displayed as images.

+- The user can click on the image to open it in a new tab.

 - The user can pick emojis to be include in his message.

 - The application is responsive.